develprr/metamatic-framework/README.md

 ## Practical Example

-Check out the source code [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://develprr.github.io/metamatic-car-app/)!
+Check out the source code of [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!

 ## Installing Metamatic